abhishekdiphu/abhishekdiphu/README.md

 * 🔭 Currently working on various topics in the field of machine learning.
 * 👨‍💻 Has been a software developer after my bachelors, a graduate reseach assistant during my Msc.
 * 📚 Longlife learner
-* 🐧 A openCV , tensorflow and pytorch ,python fan!
+* 🐧 A Arsenal fan!
 * 📄 Let me known if you find anything interesting in my repos.

 ### Languages and Tools